StephenButcherTXST/checkers/README.md

 # Checkers

-This is a single end-point API that accepts valid JSON containg a square grid of black/red/empty checkers and calculates locations and directions of consecutive matches of red or black checkers.
+This is a single end-point API that accepts valid JSON containg a square grid (rows=columns) of black/red/empty checkers and calculates locations and directions of consecutive matches of red or black checkers.
 The API returns JSON containing results with:
 * The starting location of any matches
 * The color (red/black) that matches
 * The direction of the match